landgrvi/VGLabs-PolyAux/doc/base.md

 - Track labels: Editable text fields, limited to four characters.

 Menus:
 - Master Pan: Sets the pan style for the wet output.
-For more on panning, see this excellent **[article about pan laws](https://www.cs.cmu.edu/~music/icm-online/readings/panlaws/panlaws.pdf)**.
+For more on panning, see this **[article about pan laws](https://www.cs.cmu.edu/~music/icm-online/readings/panlaws/panlaws.pdf)**.
 	- True Pan (L + R): As you pan left, adds right signal to the left channel and decreases it in the right channel.
 	As you pan right, adds left signal to the right channel and decreases it in the left channel.
-	- Linear Attenuation: I've also seen this referred to as "stereo cut".
-Decreases the signal that you're panning away from, and doesn't change the signal that you're panning towards.
+	- Linear Attenuation: Decreases the signal that you're panning away from, and doesn't change the signal that you're panning towards.
 	- 3dB Boost (constant power)
 	- 4.5dB Boost (compromise, default)
 	- 6dB Boost (linear): These last three are the pan laws described in the article linked above, normalised to a gain of 1 with the knob in the middle.